zenml-io/zenml-projects/CONTRIBUTING.md

   at [support@zenml.io](mailto:support@zenml.io), monitored by our security team.
 - Search for existing Issues and PRs before creating your own.
-- Search on the [public Crowd Dev](https://open.crowd.dev/zenml) page to see if the issue has been addressed before.
 - We work hard to make sure issues are handled on time, but it could take a while to investigate the root cause depending on the impact.